orb-lang/espalier/doc/md/espalier/dot.md

 end
 ```

- turn an AST into a dotfile string.
+ turn an AST into a dotfile string\.

 ```lua
 function t.dot(ast)